Jerbear28-spec/Network-Switch-Project/README.md

 <h3>Step 2: Installation of Appropriate Network Switch</h3>
 <p>
 The next step is to ensure you have the appropriate network switch for this setup.
 This particular setup requires either a "smart-managed" or a "fully-managed" switch that supports port mirroring.
-The switch used in this demonstration is a "smart managed" switch that can be configured using a web browser of a device on the same subnet (in this case, a Windows 10 PC.)
+The switch used in this demonstration is a "smart managed" switch that can be configured using a web browser on a device that is on the same subnet (in this demonstration, a Windows 10 PC.)
 Specifically, I am using a Goalake Web-Managed Switch Model: GS105 V1.
 </p>

 ![image](https://github.com/user-attachments/assets/38483e11-a8f4-4cb0-974f-51fc678a19be)